Releasing a bottle of wine is one thing. Convincing a consumer in Beijing, Paris or New York to buy it – now that’s a challenge.

 You have free articles remaining.

-— 0: That’s the number of non-Napa Valley wine brands in the United States, European Union, China or anywhere else in the world, that can legally put the Napa name on their bottles, thanks to the NVV’s legislative and legal efforts to protect the Napa Valley brand.
+— 0: That’s the number of non-Napa Valley wine brands in the U.S., European Union and China that can legally put the Napa name on their bottles, thanks to the NVV’s legislative and legal efforts to protect the Napa Valley brand.

 The NVV’s promotional efforts are more robust than ever, but they’re mostly invisible to locals, except for the annual Premiere Napa Valley futures showcase.
 Most of us know the NVV primarily through Auction Napa Valley, where each of its 550 members contribute to one of the world’s most exclusive fundraisers, generating piles of cash for local nonprofits that enrich our lives.

 Yet programs like the wine auction reflect sheer kindness.
-Cheers to the NVV for creating and sustaining a culture of generosity in the wine industry, and setting a perfect example for other local industries.
+Cheers to the NVV for creating and sustaining a culture of generosity in the wine industry, and setting a perfect example for other local industries such as hospitality.

 Happy 75th, Napa Valley Vintners.
 And a big thanks.